Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Introduction

 \item \textbf{Dataset.} We make the dataset publicly available: {\url{https://github.com/anabioticsoul/misconfiguration_datasets}}.
 To the best of our knowledge, the dataset is the most comprehensive dataset about real-world misconfigurations.
 The dataset can serve as a real-world benchmark to aid the research on software misconfiguration.

 \item \textbf{Insights.} We present the first in-depth analysis on software misconfiguration from the perspectives of both real-world cases and the literature.
-We investigate the research trends in software misconfiguration, discuss the usability of existing tools and benchmarks in the field, and summarize the challenges and suggestions to facilitate the follow-up research. \Cref{findings} provides a summary of the RQs and the findings.
+We investigate the research trends in software misconfiguration, discuss the practicality of existing tools and benchmarks in the field, and summarize the challenges and suggestions to facilitate the follow-up research.

 \end{itemize}